openreasoner/openreasoner.github.io/docs/usage/reason.md

 ```
 ### Parameters

 - **`--LM`**: Specifies the policy model.
 Available models include `Qwen2.5-Math-1.5B-Instruct` and others.
 Replace with the desired model path or name.
+The code is compatible with various base models, including the Llama, Qwen, and Mistral series.
 - **`--RM`**: Sets the reward model.
 In this example, `math-shepherd-mistral-7b-prm` is used, which can be replaced with any supported reward model.
 - **`--task_name`**: Sets the dataset/task name.
 Examples include `MATH`, `gsm8k`, etc.
 - **`--temperature`**: Controls the randomness of the model output.
 A higher temperature increases randomness, while a lower value makes the output more deterministic.